Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

 • Industrial Arts: drafting or graphic arts, woods or metals, and electricity or electronics.

 • Mathematics: algebra, geometry, and development of the real number system or introduction to mathematics; or three courses in calculus or other mathematics courses for which intermediate algebra and geometry are prerequisites.
+All coursework must be at least at a level for which intermediate algebra is a prerequisite.

 • Music: vocal music, instrumental music, music history or appreciation, and music theory.

-• Physical Education: team sports and games; fundamental and creative movement skills (such as gymnastics); human movement, motor development, and/or motor learning; and individual, dual, nontraditional and global sports and games (such as aquatics, conditioning, and archery).
+• Physical Education: team sports and games; fundamental and creative movement skills (such as dance and gymnastics); human movement, motor development, and/or motor learning; and individual, dual, nontraditional and global sports and games (such as aquatics, conditioning, and archery).

-• Science: biological sciences, chemistry, geosciences, and physics (Course of study must include a one-year sequence of courses in at least two of the listed subject areas At least one course must include a laboratory component).
+• Science: biological sciences, chemistry, geosciences, and physics (Course of study must include a one-year sequence of courses in at least two of the listed subject areas.
+At least one course must include a laboratory component).

 • Social Science: United States history, California history, world history, geography, and United States government.

-• Theater: acting, directing and stagecraft.
+• Theater: acting, directing, and stagecraft.

 How to Apply

-Applications for adding supplementary authorization content areas to a credential may be submitted to the Commission by mail including the following items
+Applications for adding supplementary authorization content areas to a credential may be submitted to the Commission by mail including the following items:

 1. A completed application (form 41-4).